Calinou/godot-asset-library-laravel/README.md

 ### Development environment

-This project uses [Laravel Sail](https://laravel.com/docs/sail) to supply you with a docker based development environment.
+This project uses [Laravel Sail](https://laravel.com/docs/sail) to supply you with a Docker-based development environment.
 Please take a moment to familiarize yourself with its concepts.

 We also supply a small convenience shell script named `sail` in the project root which forwards all commands to the `vendor/bin/sail` command.